AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 ## Issues
 - This is currently being tested.
-- When writing to Log4J from a notebook, it shows in the log4J logs, but not getting sent to app insights
 - The process works good and then the app insights appender seems to fall asleep?
 I can still write using the API fine.
+- The sed command in teh appinsights_logging_init.sh could be smarter.
+I just needs to append versus a full replace.

 ## Configuration Steps
 1. Create Databricks workspace in Azure